 I am a Nigerian-born British home cook and a food blogger who doubles up as a part-time recipe developer, and food photographer.
 African-inspired cooking is my passion and Foods from Africa is the hobby that was borne out of this desire.
 Being Nigerian is intrinsic to who I am, and how I perceive food.
 I love my soups hot and spicy, I am not afraid of a little funk and fermentation in the kitchen, and I will gladly eat avocado everyday.

-I take the phrase “You Are What You Eat” quite literally, and I am the proud owner of two fussy eaters aged 8 and 3, who constantly challenge me with coming up with delicious and healthy meal ideas.
+I take the phrase “You Are What You Eat” quite literally, and I enjoy challenging myself to come up with delicious and healthy meal ideas.
 When I am not in the kitchen working on a recipe, I am most likely at my day job as a consultant, staring into several Bloomberg screens discussing my musings of the global financial markets.

 And now, here comes the legal stuff!